-Our Compensation Committee determines compensation for all employees, including our named executive officers.
 The Compensation Committee has traditionally set Mr. Peterffy's compensation as salary only, capped at 0.2% of IBG LLC's net income.
-During 2022, Mr. Peterffy was paid a salary of \$525,000 by IBG LLC and no bonus, in accordance with historical practices.
-During 2023, Mr. Peterffy will be paid a salary of \$550,000 by IBG LLC.
-We believe that the ownership by Mr. Peterffy and affiliates, through their direct and indirect ownership in Holdings, of a significant amount of the equity in IBG LLC aligns his interests with those of our common stockholders.
+During 2023, Mr. Peterffy was paid a salary of \$550,000 by IBG LLC and no bonus or equity awards, in accordance with historical practices.
+During 2024, Mr. Peterffy will be paid a salary of \$575,000 by IBG LLC.
+We believe that the ownership by Mr. Peterffy and his affiliates, through their direct and indirect ownership in Holdings, of a significant amount of the equity in IBG LLC aligns his interests with those of our common stockholders.

-Mr. Earl H. Nemser's compensation has historically included lower overall compensation than the other executive officers, befitting the fact that Mr. Nemser works less than full-time with us.
+Mr. Earl H. Nemser's compensation has historically included lower overall compensation than the other named executive officers, befitting the fact that Mr. Nemser works less than full-time with us.
 The Compensation Committee has made this determination based on the assessments described above under "Setting Executive Compensation."
-During 2022, Mr. Nemser was paid a salary of \$680,000 by IBG LLC (inclusive of \$180,000 of IBG LLC director fees) and a bonus of \$850,000 in accordance with these practices.
-Mr. Nemser also received an award under the Stock Incentive Plan valued at \$1,137,500 for the year ended December 31, 2022.
-During 2023, Mr. Nemser will be paid a salary of \$730,000 by IBG LLC (inclusive of \$180,000 of IBG LLC director fees).
+During 2023, Mr. Nemser was paid a salary of \$730,000 by IBG LLC (inclusive of \$180,000 of IBG LLC director fees) and a cash bonus of \$900,000 in accordance with these practices.
+Mr. Nemser also received a stock award under the Stock Incentive Plan valued at \$1,200,000 for the year ended December 31, 2023.
+During 2024, Mr. Nemser will be paid a salary of \$755,000 by IBG LLC (inclusive of \$180,000 of IBG LLC director fees).

 Messrs.
-Milan Galik and Paul J. Brody and Dr. Thomas A. J. Frank, the Company's Executive Vice President and Chief Information Officer, have historically been compensated in accordance with the policies discussed above under "Setting Executive Compensation" with a mixture of base salary, cash bonus, and stock awards under the Stock Incentive Plan.
-Mr. Galik's 2022 base salary was \$520,000 and Mr. Brody's and Dr. Frank's 2022 base salary was \$525,000.
+Galik and Brody and Dr. Frank have historically been compensated in accordance with the policies discussed above under "Setting Executive Compensation" with a mixture of base salary, cash bonus, and stock awards under the Stock Incentive Plan.
+Mr. Galik's, Mr. Brody's and Dr. Frank's 2023 base salary was \$550,000.
 Each received an individual performance-based bonus.
 In addition to performance evaluations, consideration was given to the benefits derived from each individual's existing direct or indirect ownership of membership interests in Holdings.
 Messrs.
-Galik and Brody and Dr. Frank received stock awards under the Stock Incentive Plan valued at \$10,037,500, \$3,037,500, and \$1,162,500, respectively, for the year ended December 31, 2022.
+Galik and Brody and Dr. Frank received stock awards under the Stock Incentive Plan valued at \$11,000,000, \$3,175,000, and \$1,225,000, respectively, for the year ended December 31, 2023.

-The contributions of each of our executive officers that the Compensation Committee considered included: Mr. Milan Galik in his role as Chief Executive Officer and President has a key role in the management of the Company over the execution of its strategy and in the ongoing development of software and systems for our electronic brokerage platform, driving the growth of the business, and his performance and contribution to the achievement of the Company's financial goals merited a higher bonus in 2022 than the other executive officers of the Company, including Mr. Paul J. Brody and Dr. Thomas A.J.
-Frank, in the determination of the Compensation Committee.
+The contributions of each of our named executive officers that the Compensation Committee considered included: Mr. Galik has a key role in the management of the Company over the execution of its strategy and in the ongoing development of software and systems for our electronic brokerage platform, driving the growth of the business.
+The Compensation Committee determined that Mr. Galik's performance and contribution to the achievement of the Company's financial goals merited a higher bonus in 2023 than the other executive officers of the Company.
 Mr. Brody made ongoing efforts with respect to building and maintaining strong financial and operational controls, a prudent liquidity program, banking relationships, credit ratings and interaction with domestic and foreign financial regulators.
 Dr. Frank continued to enhance the Company's risk management and global technical infrastructure.
-Their 2023 base salary has been increased to \$550,000.
+Their 2024 base salary has been increased to \$575,000.
 Each of Messrs.
-Galik and Brody and Dr. Frank is expected to receive an award under the Stock Incentive Plan in 2023 based on each executive officer's anticipated future contribution to our success.
-The 2022 stock awards under the Stock Incentive Plan were consistent with the above-mentioned policies and reflected the Compensation Committee's assessment of each executive's leadership, performance and contribution to the building of our Company.
+Galik and Brody and Dr. Frank is expected to receive a stock award under the Stock Incentive Plan in 2024 based on each executive's anticipated future contribution to our success.
+The 2023 stock awards under the Stock Incentive Plan were consistent with the above-mentioned policies and reflected the Compensation Committee's assessment of each executive's leadership, performance and contribution to the building of our Company.